adrwxyz/adrw.xyz/notes/code/2019-12-30-nextcloud.md

 ## PTR Record

-* Needs to be configured with Kimsufi since it is a reverse lookup
+* Needs to be configured with Kimsufi since it is a reverse lookup.
+Go to IP from main dashboard, then settings for the primary IP, then add `my.domain.com` as the reverse.

 # AWS Install Steps